Why Kant's Philosophy is Still Relevant Amid Today's Wars | LatestLY

 Pioneer of the Enlightenment

 Numerous judgments and prejudices still circulate about Kant today.
-The German philosopher and Kant researcher Otfried Höffe has put some of these to the test in his new book "Der Weltbürger aus Königsberg" (The world citizen from Königsberg), including the question of whether Kant was a "Eurocentric racist" or whether Kant discriminated against women.
+The German philosopher and Kant researcher Otfried Höffe explores some of these in his new book "Der Weltbürger aus Königsberg" (The world citizen from Königsberg), including the questions of whether Kant was a "Eurocentric racist" or whether Kant discriminated against women.

-The author shows that are nuances to the labels that are equally attributed to the German philosopher.

 No couch potato